International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 #### Core Roles

-* Data Transaction participant, the term Data Transaction needs further clarification to be intergrated in the IDSA Rulebook.
+* Data Transaction participant, the term Data Transaction needs further clarification to be integrated in the IDSA Rulebook.
-* Data space governance authority is described in detail in the remainder of the IDSA Rulebook.
+* Data Space Governance Authority is described in detail in the remainder of the IDSA Rulebook.
-* Data rights holder and their intermediaries are not covered in the IDSA Rulebook.
+* Data Rights Holder and their intermediaries are not covered in the IDSA Rulebook.
-* Data provider are covered in the [IDSA Rulebook above](#data-provider-essential).
+* Data Provider are covered in the [IDSA Rulebook above](#data-provider-essential).
-* Data recipient are covered as [Data Consumers in the IDSA Rulebook](#data-consumer-essential) above.
+* Data Recipient are covered as [Data Consumers in the IDSA Rulebook](#data-consumer-essential) above.
-* Data space participant are described in the IDSA Rulebook.
+* Data Space Participant are described in the IDSA Rulebook.

 #### Services & service provider roles

 * Data space enabling Service, see section above.
 * Data space intermediary, see section above.
 * Connection-providing Intermediary is not described in the IDSA Rulebook.
-* Personal data Intermediary are bit described in the IDSA Rulebook.
+* Personal data Intermediary are not described in the IDSA Rulebook.
-* Clearing house service providers are described in the IDS RAM and subject of the overservability capability in the functional requirements section of the IDSA Rulebook.
+* Clearing house service providers are described in the IDS RAM and subject of the obverservability capability in the functional requirements section of the IDSA Rulebook.
-* Marketplace and other value creation services are covered in the IDSA Rulebook above and in the optional capailites section of the functional requirements.
+* Marketplace and other value creation services are covered in the IDSA Rulebook above and in the optional capabilites section of the functional requirements.